| The following is the complete

 any relationship at all and the reason could be because of some other

+factor within the US and Canadian populations.
 For a moment, lets assume it is genetics.
 Do MF

 ferrets have a higher proportion of adrenal disease than other ferrets?